 Bloom Time: July to August

 Punica granatum is a shrub or a small tree, up to 32.8 feet (10 m) tall.
-The leaves are opposite or sub-opposite, glossy, narrow oblong, entire, up to 2.8 inches (7 cm) long and 0.8 inch (2 cm) wide.
+The leaves are opposite or sub-opposite, glossy, narrow oblong, entire, up to 2.8 inches (7 cm) long and 0.8 inches (2 cm) wide.
 The flowers are bright red, up to 1.2 inches (3 cm) in diameter, with four to five petals.
-The edible fruit is up to 4.7 inches (12 cm) in diameter with a rounded hexagonal shape, and has thick reddish skin.
+The edible fruit is up to 4.7 inches (12 cm) in diameter with a rounded hexagonal shape and has thick reddish skin.
 The number of seeds can vary from 200 to about 1400.

 How to Grow and Care